vedmalex/fte2/MUST_HAVE.md

   - Write last failed output to a known location (already started) with path hint

 - **Testing and coverage**
-  - Increase coverage for `TemplateFactoryBase`, merge logic, and runtime slot resolution
+  - Increase coverage for `TemplateFactoryBase`, merge logic, and runtime slot resolution (keep expanding)
-  - Add integration tests for: multi-file projects, aliasing, `requireAs`, `extend`
+  - Add integration tests for: multi-file projects, aliasing, `requireAs`, `extend` (more real-world graphs)
   - Snapshot tests for generated bundles (JS/TS/ESM), with no `[object Object]` regression

 - **Performance**